tmiliant/Pairs-Trading-Simulator/README.md

 The cycle continues for a finite specified number of steps in my program: Exchange -> Listener -> Pricer -> Trader -> Exchange.

-The latency due to the message passing between these 4 major components is assumed to be 0.
+The latency due to the message passing between these 4 major components is assumed to be 0 in my program.

 ## Details about the pairs trading strategy